Programming for Strength and Size: The Ultimate Guide

 What is the role of rest and recovery in programming for strength and size?

 Rest and recovery are essential components of programming for strength and size.
-Adequate rest allows the muscles to repair and grow, while also preventing overtraining and injury.
-It is important to prioritize quality sleep and incorporate rest days into the workout routine.
+Muscles grow during recovery when protein synthesis exceeds breakdown; adequate rest allows the muscles to repair and grow stronger, while consistent quality sleep and rest days prevent overtraining and injury.